Biteable/luna/README.md

 ## To do

+- [ ] Better demos -- explain the intention of the demo
 - [ ] noscript tags run in old browsers
 - [ ] component (like Veneer)
 - [ ] video player